 Read our full Super Mario Maker 2 review

-The greatest Mario Kart game Nintendo has made, Mario Kart 8 Deluxe offers an endless supply of multiplayer fun.
+The greatest Mario Kart game Nintendo has made, Mario Kart 8 Deluxe offers an endless supply of multiplayer fun in one of the best racing games.
 Well, and rage of course.
 No one likes to get hit by a blue shell by some slacker after maintaining the lead for the entire race.
 Boasting split-screen and wireless local multiplayer and online support, Mario Kart 8 Deluxe truly is the most fun when played alongside friends and family.

 The impressive tracklist, which includes courses both old and new, and slick, easy-to-learn controls make it a perfect party game for both casual gamers and Switch enthusiasts.
 The competitive battle modes offer nice alternatives to the traditional races as well.
 Mario Kart 8 Deluxe is a must-buy Switch game.